TanJunHong/CZ4010-Project/README.md

 - Generation of random passwords
   * Auto copy password to fill in, with timer expiry
   * Generate password - save generated passwords and show history
+- Development and use of code
+  * Development tools and stack used in your project.
+Especially libraries used for Cryptography should be mentioned.
+Use of code means how to use your GitHub repo in case we want to try out your application or demo.
+Like a standard readme.